Jarred6068/MRPC_support/Methyl/README_normalization.txt

 filtered methylation matrix.
 First each column was transformed using the logit transformation. values on the boundary (beloning to exactly 0 or 1) were given adjusted by adding/subtracting a pseudocount: 0 --> 0.001, 1 --> 0.999.
 After transformation, each column was regressed on age, sex, age^2, sex*age, and sex*age^2 and the residuals were retained.

+the number of subjects with available sex and age information is 607

 The trasnformed residuals/normalized methylation matrix is in:
 /mnt/ceph/jarredk/Methyl/MethylData.RegressResids.Rdata